Skip to content

 Our Curriculum

-Our “4+2” X+Y block schedule is designed to protect residents from having to juggle inpatient and outpatient duties at the same time.
-On inpatient rotations, residents can focus on learning ward medicine, critical care, and inpatient subspecialties, while ambulatory experiences are devoted to developing outpatient skills.
+Our “2+2+2” block schedule is designed to protect residents from having to juggle inpatient and outpatient duties at the same time, and also to prevent the fatigue that may result from longer intense rotations.
+On inpatient rotations, residents can focus on learning ward medicine, critical care and inpatient subspecialties, while ambulatory experiences are devoted to developing outpatient skills.
 Our beautiful state-of-the-art hospital opened in 2014 and will be your home for most of your rotations.

 Academic Half Days (AHDs)—protected, team-based learning